-- 8.1 Any concern relating to a member or visitor should be reported immediately to the Club's Duty Manager or the Chief Executive. - 8.2 The Duty Manager will take any action urgently required to make the child or children safe and refer the concern to the HR Manager and Chief Executive at the earliest opportunity. - 8.3 If the concerns are not serious and there is no concern relating to harm or abuse, the Chief Executive and HR Manager will seek to resolve issues and this may include a discussion and/or advice to any of the individuals concerned.
-In these circumstances the following provisions of this section 8 may not apply. - 8.4 If there are concerns that a child is being or may be being harmed or abused, the Chief Executive will consult with the Club's Chairman (and the Board if necessary) with a view to urgent safeguarding action.
-This may include the relevant member's immediate suspension.
+- 8.1 Any concern relating to a member or visitor should be reported immediately to the Welfare Officer, Club's Duty Manager or the Chief Executive.
+Any urgent concern should be referred to the police or LADO. - 8.2 The Welfare Officer or Duty Manager will take any action urgently required to make the child or children safe and refer the concern to the HR Manager and Chief Executive at the earliest opportunity. - 8.3 If the concerns are not serious and there is no concern relating to harm or abuse, the Chief Executive and HR Manager will seek to resolve issues and this may include a discussion and/or advice to any of the individuals concerned.
+In these circumstances the following provisions of this section 8 may not apply.
+However, we reserve the right to report all concerns to the police/LADO or NGB of the respected sport if we deem necessary. - 8.4 If there are concerns that a child is being or may be being harmed or abused, the Chief Executive will consult with the Club's Chairman (and the full Board if necessary) with a view to urgent safeguarding action.
+This may include the relevant member's immediate suspension, the involvement of police or LADO or referral to NGB.
 The interests of any child will be considered to be of paramount importance throughout. - Where appropriate, the Chief Executive may, in consultation with the Chairman, inform the Police and/or Local Authority Children's Social Care Services, and consult with the Police and/or Local Authority Children's Social Care Services as to what to do.
 It is likely to be appropriate where there is a suspicion that a criminal offence may have been committed or there is a possible risk of harm to a child that a report to the Police and/or Local Authority Children's Social Care Services will be required. - 8.6 If a report to the Police and/or Local Authority Children's Social Care Services is made, the Club will refrain from any action which might hinder any related Police and/or Local Authority Children's Social Care investigation.